Sasanian economy: Iranian colonies in South and East Asia

 We also know about establishments of Sasanian colony and ports as far as East Asia.
 There were a Sasanian colony in Malaysia which was composed of merchants.
 Since Persian horses were shipped to Ceylon, a Sasanian colony was established at that island, where the ships came from Iran to its port.
 To expand their trade, the Sasanians built more ports, in the places like Muscat and Sohar.
 We even know about Sasanian colonies at Kilwa on the east coast of Africa.

 Establishment of Iranian colonies in China has also been confirmed, by the existence of Zoroastrian fire-temples, found in the Chang’an region in southern China.

+Income

+A comparative study of the economy of Sasanian Empire relative to those of the Abbasid Caliphate, Byzantine Empire, and Han Empire suggests the Sasanian government after the reforms of Khosrow I had 3 to 6 times higher income, although the government was levying less taxes relative to later non-Iranian governments of Persia.